Rubik's Cube: Rubik's invention

-In the mid-1970s, Ernő Rubik worked at the Department of Interior Design at the Academy of Applied Arts and Crafts in Budapest.
-Although it is widely reported that the Cube was built as a teaching tool to help his students understand 3D objects, his actual purpose was solving the structural problem of moving the parts independently without the entire mechanism falling apart.
-He did not realise that he had created a puzzle until the first time he scrambled his new Cube and then tried to restore it, which took him about a month to solve himself.
-Rubik applied for a patent in Hungary for his "Magic Cube" (bűvös kocka) on 30 January 1975, and HU170062 was granted later that year.
-He wrote his experience in his book, Cubed: The Book of Us All.
+In the mid-1970s, Ernő Rubik worked at the Department of Interior Design at the Academy of Applied Arts and Crafts in Budapest, where he taught courses on design and architecture and experimented with three-dimensional structures and models.
+Although it is widely reported that the Cube was initially built as a teaching tool to help his students understand 3D objects and spatial relationships, his actual purpose was solving the structural problem of allowing many small parts to move independently while still remaining part of a single, coherent mechanical system.
+In other words, Rubik was primarily interested in engineering a stable, twistable structure in which each layer could rotate freely without the entire mechanism falling apart.
+He did not immediately realise that he had created a puzzle: this only became apparent after he scrambled his newly constructed Cube for the first time and then attempted to restore it to its original ordered state.
+According to later recollections, it took him about a month of trial and error to solve his own creation, during which time he became aware of the Cube's combinatorial complexity and potential as a recreational object.

+Rubik applied for a patent in Hungary for his "Magic Cube" (bűvös kocka) on 30 January 1975.
+The patent HU170062, granted later that year, covered the core mechanical idea of a three-dimensional combination puzzle based on interlocking elements rotating around a central axis.
+This protection allowed Rubik and his collaborators to explore ways of manufacturing the object on a larger scale within the Hungarian toy industry.
+Decades later, Rubik described his early experiments, the intellectual background of the invention, and his reflections on the Cube’s cultural impact in his book Cubed: The Puzzle of Us All.

-The first test batches of the Magic Cube were produced in late 1977 and released in toy shops in Budapest.
-Magic Cube was held together with interlocking plastic pieces that prevented the puzzle from being easily pulled apart, unlike the magnets in Nichols's design.
-With Ernő Rubik's permission, businessman Tibor Laczi took a Cube to Germany's Nuremberg Toy Fair in February 1979 in an attempt to popularise it.
-It was noticed by Seven Towns founder Tom Kremer, and they signed a deal with Ideal Toys in September 1979 to release the Magic Cube worldwide.
-Ideal wanted at least a recognisable name to trademark; that arrangement put Rubik in the spotlight because the Magic Cube was renamed after its inventor in 1980.
+The first test batches of the Magic Cube were produced in late 1977 and released in toy shops in Budapest, where they attracted local attention among students, hobbyists, and puzzle enthusiasts.
+The Magic Cube was held together with interlocking plastic pieces that prevented the puzzle from being easily pulled apart, in contrast to the earlier design by Larry Nichols, whose cube used small internal magnets and was less robust under repeated twisting.
+Rubik’s design emphasised durability and smooth rotation, making it better suited to mass play and repeated handling.

+With Ernő Rubik's permission, businessman Tibor Laczi took a Cube to Germany's Nuremberg Toy Fair in February 1979 in an attempt to popularise it outside Hungary.
+At the fair it was noticed by Seven Towns founder Tom Kremer, a toy inventor and marketer who immediately recognised its international commercial potential.
+After negotiations, Seven Towns and Rubik’s Hungarian partners signed a deal with Ideal Toys in September 1979 to release the Magic Cube worldwide.
+Ideal wanted a distinctive and easily recognisable name to trademark; that arrangement put Rubik himself in the spotlight because the Magic Cube was renamed after its inventor in 1980.